 JUSTICE IMPACTED EMPLOYMENT PROGRAM OVERVIEW

 The Justice Impacted Employment Program (JIEP) will serve citizens newly released from Maryland Prisons with education and training to become sustainably employed.
-The residents served will be from Baltimore City, and Frederick County.
+Greater Baltimore Urban League serves the entire state of Maryland.

 a) 18 years old or older on the date of enrollment b) current conviction as an adult and imprisoned under Federal or state law but never been convicted of a sexual offense other than prostitution c) current enrollment in a state and/or local work-release program with a release date scheduled within six months of enrollment in the program; received an early release date due to the pandemic or a nonviolent offense d) current resident in the geographic area served, or resident in the geographic area before current confinement in a correctional facility, and will be returning to the geographic area to be served.